taiki-e/setup-cross-toolchain-action/README.md

 | --- | ---- |
 | ✓ | ✓ [1] |

-[1] For x86_64-apple-ios-macabi only x86_64 runners and for aarch64-apple-ios-macabi only arm64 runners.
+[1] For x86_64-apple-ios-macabi only x86_64 runners and for aarch64-apple-ios-macabi only arm64 runners.<br>

 **Supported targets:**